A rare plant found in Texas and Mexico could be listed as an endangered species

-The U.S. Fish and Wildlife Service this week proposed listing the species as endangered under the Endangered Species Act, a move that would aid in species recovery and in spreading awareness about the threats to this rare plant that include invasive grass and human-driven development.
-There are 24 known locations where the plant grows in Texas and Mexico, though it’s possible there are other populations of the plant that have not been observed, said Chris Best, state botanist with the Fish and Wildlife Service in Texas.
+The U.S. Fish and Wildlife Service this week proposed listing the species as endangered under the Endangered Species Act, a move that would aid in species recovery and in spreading awareness about the threats to this rare plant, which include invasive grass and human-driven development.
+There are 24 known locations where the plant grows in Texas and Mexico, though it is possible there are other populations of the plant that have not been observed, said Chris Best, state botanist with the Fish and Wildlife Service in Texas.

 We're proposing to list the prostrate milkweed as endangered under the Endangered Species Act, along with 691 acres of critical habitat in two Texas counties. https://t.co/pLAy5WLcgs— USFWS News (@USFWSNews) February 14, 2022